marcottelab/plant_orthologs/README.md

 # plant_orthologs
-Code and script and notes for creating ortholog groups for plants (arabidopsis, rice, wheat germ, fern, etc).
+Code, script, and notes for creating ortholog groups for plants (arabidopsis, rice, wheat germ, fern, etc).
 Requires HMMER3 and Biopython 1.66.

-###master_scripts
-ortho_catsearch.sh: Takes aproteome.fasta, name and path of new directory for output, name for a new hmmdatabase or path to an existing hmmdatabase, name and path of new fasta file, and optional path to a directory containing hmms if an existing hmmdatabase was not provided.
-Makes new output directory and calls hmmer_search.sh and cat_search.py, returns a new directory containing the compressed hmm database if one was not provided and hmmsearch table output, as well as a fasta file with all the sequences that mapped to the same hmm concatonated.
-Searchs each hmm against protein sequences.
+###Outline for generating orthogroup tables
+1. Break proteome into chunks
+	*Run proteome_breaker.py
+	*20,000 sequences/file is a good size
+2. Hmmscan
+	*This is the most expensive task, run on tacc
+	*Run hmmer_scan.sh on each chunk of the proteome *Specify -n 1, -c 16 in header, hmmscan will automatically use all 16 cores for multithreaded parallelization *On stampede this scanned ~1000 sequences/hour.
+3. Process scan
+	*Write a bash file running any of the process programs on each scan result from each chunk of the proteome.
+Add to the same output file.

+###Scripts
-ortho_tabscan.sh: Takes aproteome.fasta, name and path of new directory for output, name for a new hmmdatabase or path to an existing hmmdatabase, level name, name and path for new text file or an existing file to add to, and optional path to a directory containing hmms if an existing hmmdatabase was not provided.
-Makes new ouput directory calls hmmer_scan.sh and process_scan.py, returns a new directory containing the compressed hmmdatabase if one was not provided and the hmmscan text output, as well as a text file containg level, proteinID, GroupID, and ProteomeID for each protein in aproteome.fasta.
+hmmer_scan.sh: Takes aproteome.fasta, directory for output, name for a new hmmdatabase or path to an existing hmmdatabase, name for results file, and optional path to a directory containing hmms if an existing hmmdatabase was not provided.
+Returns compressed hmm database if one was not provided and hmmscan text output.
 Searchs each protein sequence against an hmm database.

-###scripts
-hmmer_search.sh: Takes aproteome.fasta, name and path of new directory for ouput, name for a new hmmdatabase or path to an existing hmmdatabase, and optional path to a directory containing hmms if an existing hmmdatabase was not provided.
-Returns a new directory containing the compressed hmm database if one was not provided and hmmsearch table output.
-Searchs each hmm against protein sequences.

-hmmer_scan.sh: Takes aproteome.fasta, name and path of new directory for output, name for a new hmmdatabase or path to an existing hmmdatabase, and optional path to a directory containing hmms if an existing hmmdatabase was not provided.
-Returns compressed hmm database if one was not provided and hmmscan table output.
-Searchs each protein sequence against an hmm database.

-cat_search.py: Takes aproteome.fasta, path to find table output from hmmer_search.sh, and name and path of new fasta file, returns a fasta file with all the sequences that mapped to the same hmm concatonated.
-Only works for data from hmmsearch where the hmm is the query and the protein sequences are the result.
+process_edist.py: Takes aproteome.fasta, hmmerscan results, level of orthologous groups searched against, name and path for output (can make new file or add to existing).
+Returns a space serperated text file with level, proteinID, orthogroup1 (top hit), evalue1, orthogroup2 (2nd hit), evalue2 and proteomeID (from proteome file name).
+If no hits orthogroup1 is listed as proteinID.
+For analysis of evalue distributions.

+process_small.py: Takes aproteome.fasta, hmmerscan results, level of orthologous groups searched against, name and path for output (can make new file or add to existing).
+Returns a space seperated text file with rank, level, proteinID, orthogroupID, evalue, and proteomeID (from proteome file name).
+Rank 0 orthogroup is proteinID when a protein has no significant hits (evalue>0.01).
+Rank 1 orthogroup is the top hit hmm if significant.
+Rank 2 orthogroup is the second hit, included if the first and second evalues are within 10fold difference.

-process_scan.py: Takes aproteome.fasta, path of to find output from hmmer_scan.sh, level and name and path of new text file or existing file to add to.
-Returns a text file containing level, proteinID, groupID and proteomeID for all the entries in aproteome.fasta.
+process_tot.py: Takes aproteome.fasta, hmmerscan results, level of orthologous groups searched against, name and path for output (can make new file or add to existing).
+Returns a space seperated text file with rank, level, proteinID, orthogroupID, evalue, and proteomeID (from proteome file name).
+Rank 0 orthogroup is proteinID when a protein has no significant hits (evalue>0.01).
+All hits with an e-value<=0.01 yield an entry, rank is based on order in hmmer results.

+proteome_breaker.py: Takes aproteome.fasta, number of sequences per output file, and directory to store output files.
+Returns a group of fasta files with specified number of sequences each(except for the last file which will likely be short).